Complete guide to samplers in Stable Diffusion

 It will be fast (and not that fast either), but using few steps it is unusable.
 Interestingly it offers a different result to the rest of samplers and it seems that the cinematic effect is more pronounced.

-In the case of DPM++ 2S/DPM++ 2M the number 2 means that they are second order.
+means that they are second order.
 That is, they use both a predictor and a corrector to approximate the result accurately.

-The S stands for Single step.
+.
 A single calculation is performed in each step, so it is faster.

-In contrast, the letter M stands for Multi step, an approach in which multiple calculations are performed in each step, taking into account information obtained in previous steps.
+, an approach in which multiple calculations are performed in each step, taking into account information obtained in previous steps.
 This equates to more accurate and higher quality convergence at the cost of taking longer.

-In both modalities this solver is faster than the default DPM model solver.
+In both modalities this solver is faster than the default DPM

-There is no Automatic1111 implementation of DPM++ 2S, only with A, Karras and SDE variants (more on that later).
-So let's see some samples of DPM++ 2M.
+variants (more on that later).
+So let's see some samples of DPM++ 2M

 Little to say about this all-rounder sampler.
 It offers impressive results in 30 steps and if you give it some more time it can be squeezed even more.

-Thus, UniPC can be integrated in DPM models both Single step and Multi step, making it comparable to DPM++ 2S or DPM++ 2M, with the particularity of offering better results when the number of steps is very low.
+, with the particularity of offering better results when the number of steps is very low.

 In this example 10 steps is not enough to generate an image without noise, but in 15 or 20 you will get it.
 In 30 steps it is magnificent and there is no need to go any further, although there is still some room for improvement.

-More accurate DPM models (Adaptive)
+More accurate DPM models (Adaptive

-The DPM adaptive model is an extension of the DPM model in which it adapts the step size according to the difficulty of the problem is trying to solve.
+model in which it adapts the step size according to the difficulty of the problem is trying to solve.

 In other words, it is as if the specified number of steps is ignored and the algorithm is free to sample more efficiently until the best possible convergence is achieved.
 It generates higher quality images at the expense of taking as long as it needs to (it is the slowest sampler).

 In this case it has taken triple or quadruple the time with respect to other samplers but the result is amazing.
-The image composition is different from all samplers and is more like DPM fast.
+The image composition is different from all samplers and is more like DPM fast

 Other features

-Only one sampling algorithm can be chosen.
-Either Euler or DPM can be used, but not both at the same time.
+can be used, but not both at the same time.
 Instead, when we talk about variants or extra features, these can be combined.

-For example, we can use the sampler named DPM2 A Karras.
-Let's see what these new values mean.
+For example, we can use the sampler named DPM2 A Karras

 Ancestral variants

-When a sampler contains the letter A, it usually means that it belongs to the category of ancestral variants.
+, it usually means that it belongs to the category of ancestral variants.
 These variants add, in each new step, random variables obtained from previous steps.
 It is as if after cleaning up the noise in one step, some of the previous noise is added back.

 Samplers with this feature never converge because of the random noise added in each step.
 If there is always noise to remove, you can always go one step further.